leukeleu/django-ajax-assets/README.md

 Here are some use cases:

-* You write a lot of javascript and you dont't want all the code to be loaded at once, only for those views that need it.
+* You write a lot of javascript and you don't want all the code to be loaded at once, only for those views that need it.
-* You are writing a multi-step WizardView and will require different javscript for each step, and you want the javascript for each step to be clearly separated to prevent colisions.
+* You are writing a multi-step WizardView and will require different javascript for each step, and you want the javascript for each step to be clearly separated to prevent collisions.

 The declaration style is similar to [Django's convention](https://docs.djangoproject.com/en/dev/topics/forms/media/) of defining static (`Media`) files for forms.

 The three available options are `css`, `js` and `oncomplete_js`

+---

+**Note** The `css` assets must be declared in a dictionary as opposed to a tuple.

+---

 The files in `oncomplete_js` will be loaded after all other static files have been loaded.